Navigation

 Cross the bridge and then turn left onto the Quai de Bourbon.
 Go down the steps to the river level, and head over to the northwest "point" of the island.
 Sit down, unpack your lunch, and marvel at how beautiful and cool it is to have lunch in this spot.
 Make a mental note to thank Tom for suggesting that you do this.
 Enjoy your lunch, clean up, and then continue the walk.

 What you should really do now is walk around the entire Ile Saint-Louis—it's absolutely gorgeous, and it's not all that big, so just do it (you'll have to go back up to the street Plaquelevel).
 As you do it, make sure to look at the many plaques above doorways indicating famous residents of the various buildings (Du Bellay didn't live—or die—on the Ile Saint-Louis—this is just an example).
 Pay attention to #17, quai d'Anjou: that's where Baudelaire and a bunch of his friends ran their hashish soirées.
-And don't ignore #9, because Tom lived there.
+And don't ignore #9, because Tom lived there (and so did the nineteenth-century newspaper satirist and cartoonist Honoré-Victorin Daumier, but you probably knew that).
 If you're tired or a wimp or otherwise not inclined to walk around the entire perimeter of the island (and you don't know what you're missing), then keep following the Quai de Bourbon until it turns into the Quai d'Anjou, and then turn right onto the rue Poulletier; take it to the rue Saint Louis en l'Ile, and then turn right onto that street.
-Assuming that all sane people want good ice cream, I now advise you to take your first right on the rue des Deux Ponts and grab some Berthillon ambrosia.
-When you're through moaning, retrace your steps on the rue des Deux Ponts (that is, head south)—or, if you did the whole island, head down the rue Saint Louis en l'Ile until you get to the rue des Deux Ponts, and turn right—and cross the Pont de la Tournelle.
-Stop and admire the odd pylon, and guess who the figure is on top (hint: it's the Archevechepatron saint of Paris, and no, it's not Saint Paris, wise acre.
+Assuming that all sane people want good ice cream, I now advise you to take your first right on the rue des Deux Ponts and grab some Berthillon ambrosia (there's more than one outlet for this, but this one's Tom's favorite).
+You might also be interested in taking a look at the Musée Vivant du Fromage, just a few steps further on the rue Saint-Louis en l'Ile at # 39.
+It's not a museum in the sense you might think, but it's def worth a visit.
+When you're through moaning over all the dairy you've consumed, retrace your steps on the rue des Deux Ponts (that is, head south)—or, Tour d'Argent Restaurant if you did the whole island, head down the rue Saint Louis en l'Ile until you get to the rue des Deux Ponts, then turn right and cross the Pont de la Tournelle (which has some excellent views).
+Stop and admire the odd pylon on your left, and guess who the figure is on top (hint: it's the patron saint of Paris, and no, it's not Saint Paris, wise acre.
 Give up?).
-Now look at the building just on the other side of the bridge—that is, in the direction you're headed—and note the restaurant at the very top, with a kick-butt view of Notre Dame.
+Now look at the building just on the other side of the bridge—that is, in the direction you're headed and on the left-side of the street you're on—and note the restaurant at the very top, with a kick-butt view of Notre Dame.
 That's the famous Tour d'argent, where you will never, ever be able to afford to eat.
-It's over 400 years old, and legend has it that the fork was brought into France from Italy here, and if you go, get the duck.
-(Check out the entrance and the elevator on the ground floor, and the little shop across the street where they sell Tour d'argent paraphernalia.)
+It's over 400 years old, and legend has it that the fork was brought into France from Italy here, and if you go, get the duck (photo credit FLLL).
+Archeveche (Check out the entrance and the elevator on the ground floor, the little grocery store on the Quai de la Tournelle, and the bakery and restaurant—La Rotisserie d'Argent—directly across the little rue du Cardinal Lemoine.)

 Now turn right on the Quai de la Tournelle, and head a ways, enjoying the view of Notre Dame.
 You'll approach the Pont de l'Archevêché, which you'll recognize as the spot from which a million paintings and photographs of Notre Dame have been done; go ahead and venture out there, take a few pictures of your own, but then come back.
 (This is the point from which I took the photo that's on the home page of Tom's Guide, reproduced here in miniature.
 And no, that's not me: why does everyone keep asking Bievrethat?)